EduardaSRBastos/EduardaSRBastos/README.md

      <tr>
       <td>Vanilla JS</td>
       <td><a href="https://eduardasrbastos.github.io/calculator/">The Cutest Calculator</a></td>
-      <td>A fluffy, aesthetic calculator with hidden tricks and a cat-like charm</td>
+      <td>An aesthetic calculator with hidden tricks and a cat-like style</td>
       <td><a href="https://github.com/EduardaSRBastos/calculator">Calculator</a></td>
     </tr>
     <tr>